spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/administration/delivery-methods/create-carrier-companies.md

     link: docs/scos/user/features/page.version/shipment-feature-overview.html
 ---

-To create a carrier company in the Back Office, follow the steps:
+To add a carrier company in the Back Office, follow the steps:

 1. Go to **Administration&nbsp;<span aria-label="and then">></span> Delivery Methods**.
 2. On the **Delivery Methods** page, click **Create new carrier company**.